How you can use this image

 Add or edit a note on this artwork that only you can see.
 You can find notes again by going to the ‘Notes’ section of your account.

 This is a truly Impressionist painting.
 Monet painted it outside, directly on to the canvas, and in just a few hours.
 He used small, hasty brushstrokes to capture the scudding clouds and the breeze in the trees.
 Monet's brushstrokes do not differentiate between sky, water and trees – they are all painted alike.
 Sometimes it is even difficult just to know what we are seeing; the lively strokes of red that dance in the foreground are poppies.
+In 1878 Claude Monet moved to the small village of Vétheuil, on the River Seine, half-way between Paris and Rouen.
+The distinctive tower of the village church, a triangle of white, can just be made out in the centre of the composition.
+Despite the carefree look of this summer landscape this work was painted at a sad time in Monet's life.

 oil on canvas